 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where atencioite typically forms.
+Look in granite pegmatites country, the host setting where atencioite typically forms.
 If you start seeing quartz, albite, muscovite in float, you are in the right ground.
 Field specimens usually show a bladed crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.